-Saturday, December 7– Masada and Dead Sea
+Saturday, December 7– Masada and the Dead Sea

 This morning you depart with your guide for a day in the south.
 We drive south to Masada, the mountain top Roman fortress where Jews sacrificed their lives to prevent rather than to succumb to Roman demands.
 The importance of Masada remains in the psychological and political mindset of many Israelis.

-From Masada we travel to the Dead Sea, the lowest point on the earth.
+From Masada, we travel to the Dead Sea, the lowest point on the earth.
 Bring your bathing suits so that you can take advantage of floating in water in which you will never sink, due to the density of the salt content.
-The Dead Sea is also the source for natural ingredients found in many cosmetics.
+The Dead Sea is also the source of natural ingredients found in many cosmetics.
 Changing rooms/showers and towels will be provided in a very nice hotel.

 Return to Jerusalem by early dinner.
 Dinner tonight is independent with many restaurants within a short walk from your hotel.
-We will provide you wish dining options to consider.
+We will provide you with dining options to consider.
 Overnight in Jerusalem.
 (B, D)

 Sunday, December 8 – Old City Jerusalem